-30.1 From the effective date hereof to and including August 31, 1986, this Agreement shall remain in full force and effect and be binding upon the parties hereto and shall thereafter be continued for annual periods unless notice of termination or modification is given in writing by either party to the other by certified mail at least sixty days prior to the above expiration date.
+- August 31, 1981, this Agreement shall remain in full force and effect and be binding upon the parties hereto and shall thereafter be continued for annual periods unless notice of termination or modification is given in writing by either party to the other by certified mail at least sixty days prior to the above expiration date. - 30.2 No later than six months prior to August 31, 1981, the parties shall commence discussions and negotiations for the purpose of extending, renewing or modifying this Agreement.

-30.2 No later than six months prior to August 31, 1986, the parties shall commence discussions and negotiations for the purpose of extending, renewing or modifying this Agreement.
 IN WITNESS WHEREOF, the parties hereto have hereunto set their hands and seals the day and year first above written.